telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 1. Enable capturing the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox.
 Click **Save**.

-1. Back on the foremost Fiddler Everywhere screen, enable the **Live Traffic** to toggle to start capturing HTTP and HTTPS system traffic.
+1. Back on the foremost Fiddler Everywhere screen, toggle ON the **System Proxy** to start capturing HTTP and HTTPS system traffic.

 ### macOS